Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-confirm.md

   />
 </head>

-What cluster will our Node be participating in?
+What cluster will our node be participating in?

 :::note Note
 If you are planning on joining a metagraph that is **not listed**, you should choose `mainnet` as your default.